Analysis by Christian Westrap

 Everyone loves a good opening trap!
 In this section we will look at some well-known and lesser well-known traps that can ensnare an unwary opponent and gain a decisive advantage after only a few moves.

-Many thanks to our club Tournement Director John Jenkins for sending this position in.
+Many thanks to our club Tournement Director John Jenkins for sending this, and many other, positions in.
 If you have an interesting opening trap to send in then please let us know and we will feature it on the website!

 To see the analysis of this game from move 1, click here!